 Film, the quintessential art form of the 20th century, added time and relativity to the artist's palette.
 This course examines the abstract and non-narrative tradition: films that focus on manipulation of form, motion, and the collage-like collision of images in time (montage).
-Topics include early Soviet formalists, Dadaist and Surrealist films of the 1920's and 1930's, and American underground films of the 1960's and 1970's.
+Topics include early Soviet formalists, Dadaist and Surrealist films of the 1920s and 1930s, and American underground films of the 1960s and 1970s.
 Students keep a journal of their impressions of each film shown.
-COURSE FEE REQUIRED.
-May be applied as Visual Culture Emphasis course.
+Fulfills Humanities/ Cultural Studies distribution requirement.
+Visual Culture Emphasis course.
 3 credits.